Logiqx/gps-details/docs/devices/coros/activities/walking-2024-06-25/README.md

   - Hike
   - Walk

-These tests were more disciplined than the earlier tests in May 2024.
+These tests were more structured than the earlier tests in May 2024.

 1 Hz and 5 Hz data was also collected using Motion Minis.